Student Admission Classification

 - Official High School Transcript

-- Official SAT or ACT Scores* (requirement for degree seeking, traditional freshmen applicants)
+- Official SAT or ACT Scores* All scores listed are based on OLD SAT scores.
+NEW SAT scores will be converted to OLD SAT scores for admission purposes. (requirement for degree seeking, traditional freshmen applicants)

 - Verification of lawful presence